instadeepai/jumanji/docs/guides/wrapper.md

 Jumanji provides wrappers to convert a Jumanji `Environment` to a DeepMind or Gym environment, and a Brax environment into a Jumanji `Environment`.

 ## Brax to Jumanji
-Below is an example of how to convert a brax environment into a Jumanji environment.
+Below is an example of how to convert a [Brax](https://github.com/google/brax) environment into a Jumanji environment.
 In this example Walker2d terminates when 1000 steps are reached.

 ```python